Bricktech2000/Website/website/public/Edgie/index.md

 ## Creating Edgie

-I could've simply used a website such as [Linktree](https://linktr.ee/) to list all my social media links and be done in 10 minutes, but you know me.
+I could've simply used a website such as [Linktree](https://linktr.ee/) to list all my social media links and be done in `10` minutes, but you know me.
 That wasn't happening.

-I wanted to create my very own version of that website so that I could customize it exactly like I wanted it.
+I wanted to create my very own version of that website so that I could customize it exactly how I wanted it.
 It was `22:00` when I had the great idea to try and make the whole thing in one sitting.
 Fortunately, a few hours later at `2:18` the next morning, I was done!
 I somehow managed to create the project, initialize a [Github repo](https://github.com/Bricktech2000/Edgie), copy the whole thing on my server through `SSH` and get a subdomain registered in [Cloudflare](https://www.cloudflare.com/) in less than 5 hours.
 Yes, I am flexing.
 If you wish to checkout the live webpage for yourself, [click here](https://edgie.emilien.ca/)!

 ## Conclusion

 I really like this project because at its core, it is incredibly simple.
 In fact, a list containing few links in an `HTML` file hosted on a local machine would work just as well as [Edgie](https://github.com/Bricktech2000/Edgie).
-On the other hand, such a project can be made in a scalable way with cloud services, can implement nice animations and even run on a [front-end framework](https://nextjs.org/).
+On the other hand, such a project can be made in a scalable way with cloud services, can implement nice animations and can even run on a [front-end framework](https://nextjs.org/).

-I didn't really acquire any new skills while creating [Edgie](https://github.com/Bricktech2000/Edgie), but I still believe it is a great first project for any aspiring developer.
+I didn't really acquire any new skills while creating [Edgie](https://github.com/Bricktech2000/Edgie), but I still believe it is a great first project for any aspiring developer because of its simplicity and usefulness.